Birmingham is the second-most populated city in the UK, behind London, and there is much to see and do in the heart of the nation...

 With the newly rebuilt Bullring, as well as The Mailbox in the city centre, you would be hard pushed to think of anything you couldn't get here in the way of shopping.
 The Bullring is home to all the usual major high-street chains, with around 160 shops and one of the best Selfridges outside of London.
 The Mailbox, just a short walking distance from The Bullring and near the rear exit of Birmingham New Street Station, is home to designer stores as well as some rather nice restaurants.
 Here you will find Harvey Nichols, Emporio Armani and Hugo Boss.

 Birmingham is a great city and has many attractions.
 Birmingham hotels can offer the perfect base to those wanting to explore the Midlands, including Warwickshire and Worcestershire.
-Alternatively, some of the smaller towns on the outskirts offer some great B&B options.
+Alternatively, some of the smaller towns on the outskirts offer some great B&B deals.

 No trip to Birmingham is complete without a trip to Cadbury World.
 See how your favourite Cadbury treats are made before getting access to the Cadbury World shop.
 This is an incredibly popular attraction, as you might expect.